-In reviewing proposals in any category, the Program Committee will consider the overall quality of the program and whether the proposal:
+When reviewing proposals in any category, the Program Committee will consider the overall quality of the program and whether the proposal:

-- Is well-written and thoughtfully constructed. - Is likely to be of interest to Annual Meeting attendees. - Is creative in including and facilitating audience engagement. - Includes presenters who further the diversity goals described above; and - Includes topics or viewpoints that further the diversity goals described above.
+- Is well-written and thoughtfully constructed. - Is likely to be of interest to Annual Meeting attendees. - Is creative in including and facilitating audience engagement. - Includes presenters who further the diversity goals described above. - Includes topics or viewpoints that further the diversity goals described above.

-Although addressing the 2025 Annual Meeting theme of Courage in Action is not required of all programs, special consideration will be given to programs with this theme as a focus.
+Although addressing the 2026 Annual Meeting theme is not required, consideration will be given to programs that focus on this theme.

-Program Committee for the 2025 Annual Meeting
+Program Committee for the 2026 Annual Meeting

-ALENA M. ALLEN, Louisiana State University, Paul M. Hebert Law Center KAREN E. BRAVO, Indiana University Robert H. McKinney School of Law BRIAN R. GALLINI, Willamette University College of Law STACY L. LEEDS, Arizona State University Sandra Day O'Connor College of Law STEPHEN W. MAZZA, University of Kansas School of Law, Chair
+ALENA M. ALLEN, Louisiana State University, Paul M. Hebert Law Center

+ANDREW R. KLEIN, Wake Forest University School of Law

+MADELEINE M. LANDRIEU, Loyola University New Orleans College of Law, Chair

+CHRISTINA OCHOA, Indiana University Maurer School of Law

+ANDREW M. PERLMAN, Suffolk University Law School of Law

+JAMES STEINER-DILLON, University of Dayton School of Law